jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Introduction/Features/VPC-Features.md

 ### IP Address of the VPC

 You can realize the overall IP division of the VPC and subnet by specifying the CIDR (classless inter-domain routing).
-In JD Cloud VPC, IP addresses which can be used by the users are divided into two categories:
+In JD Cloud & AI VPC, IP addresses which can be used by the users are divided into two categories:

 - IP address of intranet, which is the IP address automatically assigned to the resources in VPC.
 The range shall be the address field of the VPC specified by RFC1918.
 Private IP address belongs to overlap IP.
 It can be used for the intercommunication between the resources in VPC and it cannot perform Internet communication directly.
 - IP address of EIP, which can be independently applied by the user.
 It supports the dynamic associating and dissassociating with the resources.
 IP address of EIP is the only EIP address in the world and can be used for the communication between resources and the Internet.